appdevgbb/pattern-private-cluster/README.md

    - **Resource Group**: Your `resource_group_name` from tfvars
    - **Storage Account**: Use `cloudshell_storage_account_name` from terraform output (select "Use existing")
    - **File Share**: `acsshare` (select "Use existing")
-5. Check ✅ **Show VNET isolation settings**
+5. Check **Show VNET isolation settings**
 6. Fill in the VNet settings:
    - **Virtual Network**: `vnet-<cluster_name>` (based on your `cluster_name` in tfvars)
    - **Network Profile**: `np-cloudshell-<location>` (based on your `location` in tfvars)
    - **Relay Namespace**: Use `cloudshell_relay_namespace_name` from terraform output
 7. Click **Create storage**

-After a few minutes, you'll have a Cloud Shell instance running inside your VNet accessible from the Azure Portal! 🎉
+After a few minutes, you'll have a Cloud Shell instance running inside your VNet accessible from the Azure Portal!

-> ℹ️ **Network Note:** Cloud Shell runs in a separate subnet with internet access (required for Azure CLI, package updates, etc.).
+> **Network Note:** Cloud Shell runs in a separate subnet with internet access (required for Azure CLI, package updates, etc.).
 The AKS subnet remains fully isolated—Cloud Shell can reach the cluster's API server via private endpoint, but cannot reach pods directly over the internet.

 ## Validation